Eredivisie

 UEFA Champions League (league phase)

-UEFA Champions League (qualifying round)
+UEFA Champions League (3rd qualifying round)

-UEFA Europa League (competitiefase)
+UEFA Europa League (2nd qualifying round)

-Bekerwinnaar UEFA Europa League (competitiefase)
+Cup winner UEFA Europa League (league phase)

-UEFA Europa Conference League (qualifying round)
+Play Offs UEFA Europa Conference League (2nd qualifying round)

-Keuken Kampioen Play-Offs
+Keuken Kampioen Play Offs

 Keuken Kampioen Divisie (relegated)